clarkezone/previewd/README.md

 # Okteto inner loop

-- [x] k8s basic manifests that can set log level
+- [x] k8s basic manifests that can set log level, verify on picluster, okteto manifests

-- [x] verify on picluster
-- [x] okteto manifests
+# Port webhook and dependencies

+- [ ] port all packages
 - [ ] integration test that calls job creation code that uses out of cluster mode
 - [ ] update integration test to work in okteto with auto-detect
 - [ ] make command to call integration test
 - [ ] github action to configure okteto connection and call integration test
 - [ ] can code coverage reflect integration test
 - [ ] verify metrics and logging in prom on k8s in okteto

-# Port webhook and dependencies

 # Port initial clone